 The Planning & Environment Manager, or Construction Managers will immediately notify the Sydney Metro Construction Director, Sydney Metro Environmental Manager (or delegate) and the Independent ER of any environmental incident occurring on site in accordance with the Sydney Metro Environmental Incident and Non-compliance Reporting Procedure.
 The notification of an incident under Condition A41 will comply with CoA A42 and include the time and date of the incident, details of the incident and will identify any non-compliance with the conditions of approval.
 The Secretary will be notified as soon as possible of any incidents categorised as being Class 1 or Class 2, and in any event within 24 hours of the incident in accordance with CoA A41 by Sydney Metro.
-The Secretary will be notified of the time and date of the incident, details of the incident and any non-compliance with the conditions of approval as per CoA A42.
-BESIX Watpac, Sydney Metro and the ER would work together to immediately determine if the incident is to be notified to the regulatory authorities as per environmental legislative requirements (and the planning approval).
+The Secretary will be notified of the time and date of the incident, details of the incident and my non-compliance with the conditions of approval and the ER would work together to immediately determine if the incident is to be notified to the regulatory authorities as per environmental legislative requirements (and the planning approval).
 If the incident is deemed to be required to be notified, relevant authorities must be notified immediately as required based on the nature of the incident:

 - EPA;

-- DPE:
+- DPE;

-- · NSW Health;
+- NSW Health;

-- · SafeWork NSW;
+- SafeWork NSW;

-- · Local council/INSW; and,
+- Local council/INSW; and,

 - Fire and Rescue NSW